why-trv/lyth-vscode-color-theme/README.md

 # Lyth Color Theme for VS Code

-This is a work-in-progress attempt at a VS Code color theme that would offer decent semantic highlighting for C++.
+This is a work-in-progress attempt at a VS Code color theme that would offer decent semantic highlighting for C++ (but also other languages I use from time to time, e.g. TypeScript / JavaScript, Python, Markdown, HTML, YAML, TOML).

-I have yet to test this with any other languages (JavaScript, CSS, HTML, Markdown, etc.)

 ## Building / Debugging